Stereo-Boy/chopin_toolbox/README.md

 * displays local effect sizes

 The diagnostics are:
 * Scatterplot of residuals vs. fitted values - no fanning should be observed (fanning is an increase of residuals variability at larger fitted values).
 In addition, there should be no relationship between residuals and fitted values.
 On these two points, ref.
 [3] argues that deviations are actually expected for some of the GLMs (e.g. Poisson regression or logistic regression) and that it should be no ground for model exclusion (use deviance residuals instead).
+Note that this plots are difficult to interpret in the context of binomial distributions and logistic regression (we plan to expand later for that case).
-* Distribution of residuals - should be normal, indicated by a non-significant Kolmogorov-Smirnov test (result displayed in the command window)
+* Distribution of residuals - should be normal, indicated by a non-significant Kolmogorov-Smirnov test (result displayed in the command window).
+Note that this plots are difficult to interpret in the context of binomial distributions and logistic regression (we plan to expand later for that case).
 * Cook's distance for each observation: this shows how the model prediction depends on the value of a single observation - outliers have very different values compared to the others and a value above 1 [2].
+The plot is not available for GLME.

 #### Typical use
 ```matlab